usnistgov/ndn-dpdk/container/pcct/README.md

 # ndn-dpdk/container/pcct

-This package implements the **PIT-CS Composite Table (PCCT)**.

-PCCT is a non-thread-safe hash table that carries both the Pending Interest Table (PIT) and the Content Store (CS).
+This package implements the **PIT-CS Composite Table (PCCT)**, a non-thread-safe hash table that carries both the Pending Interest Table (PIT) and the Content Store (CS).

-Each combination of Interest/Data name and chosen delegation in the forwarding hint has a PCC entry.
+Each **PCC entry** contains PIT and CS entries for a combination of Interest/Data name and chosen delegation name in the forwarding hint.
-Each PCC entry has room to store a PIT entry for MustBeFresh=0 (denoted "PitEntry0"), a PIT entry for MustBeFresh=1 (denoted "PitEntry1"), and a CS entry.
+It can store a PIT entry for MustBeFresh=0 (denoted "PitEntry0"), a PIT entry for MustBeFresh=1 (denoted "PitEntry1"), and a CS entry.
+The main `PccEntry` type has one `PccSlot` providing room for one PIT entry or one CS entry.
+An `PccEntryExt` can be allocated from the PCCT's mempool to provide two additional slots.
+Regardless of available slots, each PCC entry can only have one each of PitEntry0, PitEntry1, and CS entry.

 C code for [PIT](../pit/) and [CS](../cs/) is in this directory to avoid circular dependency problems, but their Go bindings and documentation are in their own packages.